 The Villa Rossa, designed by Count Mario Gigliucci himself, became the family’s private residence at the time of its completion in 1892.
 In 1937, the villa was left to Mario’s three children, Nerina, Donatello, and Bona, and 25 years later was sold to Syracuse University, where it has been home to the Syracuse University in Florence program ever since.

-19 September 1815: Count Giovanni Battista Gigliucci (1815-1893), Mario’s father, was born in Fermo, Italy on September 19, 1815.
+19 September 1815: Count Giovanni Battista Gigliucci (1815-1893), Mario’s father, was born in Fermo, Italy.
 Due to the premature death of both his parents, Count Gigliucci was orphaned at the age of nineteen months.
 By the time he was twenty years old, Giovanni had obtained a sovereign decree declaring him of age to manage his own estates.

 Political life: In addition to managing the family’s properties, Giovanni studied law at university, and it was here that he developed his great passion for politics.
 Influenced by the Risorgimento movement – a strong proponent of a unified Italy free from foreign domination – Giovanni established himself at the local and regional levels of government, reaching the title of senator, which he held until his death in 1893.

-10 June 1818: Clara Anastasia Novello (1818-1908), Mario’s mother, was born in London, England, on June 10, 1818.
+10 June 1818: Clara Anastasia Novello (1818-1908), Mario’s mother, was born in London, England.
 A highly talented soprano singer, it was said that her sweet voice ‘stirred such emotions…to move even the toughest souls.’
 At the age of eleven, Clara began studying at the Institution Royale de Musique classique et regligieuse in Paris, France.

-1843: In 1843, Giovanni Battista Gigliucci and Clara Anastasia Novello were married in England.
+22 November, 1843: Giovanni Battista Gigliucci and Clara Anastasia Novello were married in London, England.
 Clara set aside her musical career and the couple moved to the Gigliucci family estate in Fermo, Italy.
 Between 1844 and 1849, the couple had four children: Giovanni, Mario, Porzia, and Valeria.

-1860s: In 1860, Italy was united under the rule of King Victor Emanuel II.
+1860s: In 1860, most of Italy was united under the rule of King Victor Emanuel II.
 After many years of living in exile, Giovanni and Clara returned with their children to Fermo and Giovanni saw his dream of a liberated and unified Italy realized.
-His sons, Giovanni and Mario, attended military colleges in Turin and Milan and in 1866 Mario joined Garibaldi’s ‘Red Shirts’ in battle against the Austrians.
+His sons, Giovanni and Mario, attended military colleges in Turin and Milan.

 1892: Construction of Villa Rossa was completed and the family left Villa Romana to settle in their new home just outside the city walls in Piazza Savonarola.